-Nilandron Uses, Dosage, Side Effects, Food Interaction and all others data.
+Nilandron Uses, Dosage, Side Effects and more

 Nilandron is an antineoplastic hormonal agent primarily used in the treatment of prostate cancer.
 Nilandron is a pure, nonsteroidal anti-androgen with affinity for androgen receptors (but not for progestogen, estrogen, or glucocorticoid receptors).
 Consequently, Nilandron blocks the action of androgens of adrenal and testicular origin that stimulate the growth of normal and malignant prostatic tissue.
 Prostate cancer is mostly androgen-dependent and can be treated with surgical or chemical castration.
 To date, antiandrogen monotherapy has not consistently been shown to be equivalent to castration.